EnockDizraeli/myKanban/README.md

 # 🎒 What is myKanban?

-**Mykanban** helps by making it super-simple and covenient to use kanban on your PC as it works offline and only requires you to run the **index.html** file.
+**Mykanban** is a delightful and convenient kanban web app that makes it super-simple and covenient to use kanban on your PC as it works offline and only requires you to run the **index.html** file.

 MyKanban works in all major browsers and the data is saved in the offline storage.